Technology Transforms the Teaching Environment

 Peering over a surgeon's shoulder to see what is happening in the operative field has long been part of a medical student's experience.
 So too, has straining for a line of sight to the small fixed monitor showing images fed from the video camera affixed to the lead surgeon's cap.

-"Those days are gone," said University of Chicago Medicine surgeon Kevin Roggin, MD, associate professor of surgery at the Pritzker School of Medicine, program director of the general surgery residency and associate program director of the surgical oncology fellowship.
+"Those days are gone," said University of Chicago Medicine surgeon Kevin Roggin, MD, professor of surgery at the Pritzker School of Medicine, program director of the general surgery residency and associate program director of the surgical oncology fellowship.
 "The new surgical suites in the Center for Care and Discovery are designed to easily share information with all the learners in the room."

 Large video screens in the 21 operating rooms of the new hospital not only display a high-definition image of the operative field -- transmitted by cameras mounted on overhead surgical lights -- but also CT and MR scans, pathology, the patient's medical records, and even the operative checklist.